openiomon/DEPRECATED-bna2graphite/README.md

 # bna2graphite

-A tool to retrieve Broadcom (Brocade) SAN Switch Performance counters from Brocade Network Advisor REST API and write them to a Carbon/Graphite backend.
+A tool to retrieve Broadcom (former Brocade) SAN Switch Performance counters from Brocade Network Advisor REST API and write them to a Carbon/Graphite backend.
 * Written in Perl.
 * tested on RHEL / CentOS 7
 * works with BNA 14.4